Table of Contents

 - Local transit links replace car rentals

-These features make sustainability easier to follow, not just something mentioned on the side.
+These features make sustainability easier to implement, rather than just something mentioned in passing.

 8. Security and Trust, Without the Friction